 - Imagery layers have a different workflow specific to changing the symbology.

-- When you edit a feature layer in Map Viewer, the map displays the symbology and templates configured by the layer owner.
+- When you edit a feature layer in Map Viewer Classic, the map displays the symbology and templates configured by the layer owner.
 When you finish editing, the styles you set for your map will once again appear.

 - Scene Viewer does not support heat maps.

-- Smart mapping is intended for use with Map Viewer and configurable apps.
-Not all ArcGIS mapping and business apps support heat maps, counts and amounts when Classify Data is unchecked, or per-feature transparency.
+- Not all ArcGIS mapping and business apps support the following smart mapping options: heat maps, counts and amounts when Classify Data is unchecked, or per-feature transparency.
 When styling maps targeted for an ArcGIS app, consider these limitations.
-For example, if your organization views maps in Explorer for ArcGIS, you could style income data using colors with natural breaks.
+For example, if your organization views maps in an app that doesn't fully support smart mapping, you can style income data using colors with natural breaks.

 - If you save your style changes to a hosted feature layer item, you cannot use it to publish a hosted tile layer if the styling includes heat maps, counts and amounts when Classify Data is unchecked, multiple attributes, or per-feature transparency.